MaterializeInc/materialize/doc/user/content/sql/create-cluster.md

 By default, scheduled clusters will turn on at the scheduled refresh time.
-To avoid [unavailability of the objects scheduled for refresh](/sql/create-materialized-view/#querying-materialized-views-with-refresh-strategies) during the refresh operation, we recommend turning the cluster on ahead of the scheduled time to allow rehydration to complete.
+To avoid [unavailability of the objects scheduled for refresh](/sql/create-materialized-view/#querying-materialized-views-with-refresh-strategies) during the refresh operation, we recommend turning the cluster on ahead of the scheduled time to allow hydration to complete.
 This can be controlled using the `HYDRATION TIME ESTIMATE` clause.

 #### Introspection